 UPMC is the nation’s leading provider of Gamma Knife procedures.
 Over its 25-year history at UPMC, Gamma Knife stereotactic radiosurgery has been used to treat nearly 12,000 patients with benign or malignant brain tumors, vascular malformations, pain, and other functional problems.

-Since brain surgery isn't always an option, we commonly use radiation to treat brain tumors.
+Since brain surgery isn't always a treatment option, we commonly use radiation to treat brain tumors.